pannet1/php-svelte/README.md

 # php-svelte
-This is a project where we use Fatfree framework for API server and Svelte for client side views.
+A demonstation of using fatfree framework for the API server and svelte for the client.

 ## API standard